MonetDB/MonetDB-PHP/protocol_doc/monet-explorer/README.md

  --password, -P password         User password for the database login.
 The de-
                                  fault value is 'monetdb'.

  --port, -p port                 The port of the MonetDB server.
+The default
+                                 value is 50000.

  --unix-domain-socket, -x        Use a unix domain socket for connecting to the
                                  MonetDB server, instead of connecting through